310mc/https-310mc.github.io-tl/source/_posts/abyss/second_half.md

 {% endbubble %}

 {% bubble Kanata awkward %}
-i think that could not be helped, though. mother was a [god] muuuch longer than i ever was.
+i think there was no helping that, though. mother was a [god] muuuch longer than i ever was.

 it is not her fault that she did not have enough [experience] as a human being.